Erectile Dysfunction: Symptoms, Causes, and Support Strategies

 Drink filtered and purified water instead of tap water.
 Avoid smoking and second-hand smoke.
 Use a high-quality air filtration system to reduce toxins and allergens in your indoor air.
 Reduce the use of plastic, especially BPA, and choose alternatives made of glass, bamboo, wood, stainless steel, and organic cotton.

 Follow a gut-friendly, anti-inflammatory nutrition plan.
 You may benefit from prebiotic-rich foods, such as Jerusalem artichokes, jicama, asparagus, yacon roots, garlic, onion, leeks, and apples.
-However, if you are on a low-FODMAP diet, the Carnivore Diet, or feel irritated from too much prebiotic fibers, reduce your load or avoid them.
+However, if you are on a low-FODMAP diet, the Carnivore Diet, or feel irritated from too many prebiotic fibers, reduce your load or avoid them.
 Eat plenty of probiotic-rich foods, such as sauerkraut, fermented vegetables and herbs, coconut kefir, coconut yogurt, and kombucha.

 Take a daily high-quality probiotic supplement.
-Improve your gut microbiome with postbiotics, such as apple cider vinegar, kombucha, coconut kefir, and fermented vegetables or take postbiotic supplements.
+Improve your gut microbiome with postbiotics, such as apple cider vinegar, kombucha, coconut kefir, and fermented vegetables, or take postbiotic supplements.
 If you are dealing with chronic infections, working with a functional medicine doctor can help to offer a personalized plan with herbs and supplements to improve your specific issues.

 erectile dysfunction